jamesheald/COIN/README.md

 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at
 obj.cPredPlot = true; % I want to plot the predicted probabilities
 ```
 These properties must be set before running the model so that the variables needed to generate the plots can be stored.
-For information on which other variables are available for plotting and how to plot them, see [Properties](#properties).
+For information on which variables are available for plotting and how to plot them, see [Properties](#properties).

 After running the model, call the plot_COIN method on object obj:
 ```